shuailin10/Question-Library/Examples/The_origin_of_concepts/chp8_positive_numbers.md

 > Wynn's demonstration: children are able to count (with English words such as "one, two, four, six, seven..."), i.e. able to answer **"how many toys are there?"**, but unable to use numbers to: (1) take out certain number of toys (2) to choose a card with certain number of items [--in summary, instead of mapping items to number, it's **mapping number to items**]

 > In contrast, children are able to identify "one" and succeed in the tasks above if asked to distinguish "one" and anything more than one. -- so called **"one"-knowers**.

+**conclusion 2: counting is not sufficient for using natural numbers in other questions**

 ``What I don't understand (not correspondent to my intuition and no literature referred to): "...English speakers learning French do not learn the list, going through a stage where they know that it refers to number, but take “deux,” “trois,” “quatre,” and “cinq” to be roughly synonymous with each other, meaning plural or some."
 ``